http://fsltheoriesmaucaldasb2012.wordpress.com/

 Furthermore, my view of learning has followed the same aggregationist-synthetic procedure.
 Learning starts with perception, goes to sensation, to attention, to linking to prior schemata, to reflection, to consciousness, to abstraction.
 It begins as something purely biological in the individual, a matter of paced maturation and development, triggered and fueled by social interaction and individual activity.
 That is to say, learning has biological and social roots and –like language- despite being an individual reality it is also a social and cultural fact.
 Behaviorism, innatism, interactionism and a social-cultural perspective do not oppose so much in my view; rather, they complement each other, each underlining a particular aspect the other views do not probably highlight that much.
 Learning takes all what those theories have stated about it.
 It takes an individual with all his cognition, emotions, and personality; it also takes a context that situates the matter for learning and provides meaning and sense to it, and it takes a process of action and interaction, to construct it too.
 Language learning, as any other learning, follows those patterns.

 Language learning is a mainly practical process.
 It is like learning how to walk, or how to drive a bicycle, a motorcycle or a car; it is like learning how to swim; you can be instructed but all you really need is practice; instruction, in practical learning, will never be enough.
 Simple imitation will never lead to real learning; only real practice will make real, understanding and enduring learning.
 However, in the case of F/SL, learning can also be theoretically grounded, i.e. in this case formal instruction is central, especially in the case of foreign languages.
-As language is made for thinking and communication, a second or foreign language will only be learnt from comprehension and use.
-Practical, in “practical learning”, means individual and social action: comprehension and communication.
-“Practical” implies knowledge, skill, ability, competence, too.
+As language is

 Finally, my view of teaching.
 Teachers can be born, but they have to be made; teaching has evolved –like the rest of human knowledge- from an intuitive and empiricist practice into a professional knowledgeable and reflective expertise.
 Teaching requires pedagogy (a sense of principles and goals, foundations and teleology of education), didactics (as know-how of teaching) and methodology/methods (as skill in classroom communication and conduction).